dominicshanshan/TensorRT-LLM/docs/source/blogs/Best_perf_practice_on_DeepSeek-R1_in_TensorRT-LLM.md

 For more details on `max_batch_size` and `max_num_tokens`, refer to [Tuning Max Batch Size and Max Num Tokens](../performance/performance-tuning-guide/tuning-max-batch-size-and-max-num-tokens.md).

-### WIP: Chunked context support on DeepSeek models
+### Not supported: MLA chunked context support on Hopper

-TensorRT-LLM team is actively working on chunked context support for DeepSeek models.
-Because of that missing feature, there is currently a limitation that `max_num_tokens` has to be at least larger than the max input sequence length of the samples in dataset.
+MLA chunked context support has been added on Blackwell GPUs, while it's not supported on Hopper yet.
+On Hopper, note that `max_num_tokens` has to be at least larger than the max input sequence length of the samples in dataset.
 For more details on `max_num_tokens`, refer to [Tuning Max Batch Size and Max Num Tokens](../performance/performance-tuning-guide/tuning-max-batch-size-and-max-num-tokens.md).

 ### Out of memory issues